 Cascades on Roaring Run Creek

-Bridge across Roaring Run Creek
+Roaring Run Creek bridge

 On the Streamside Trail you will pass two large cascades before arriving at the main Roaring Run Falls.
 My favorite was the first cascade over a slanted rockface.
 If you are careful, you can make your way down closer to the creek for better views.

-First large cascade from the trail
+First large cascade from trail

-First large cascade on Roaring Run Creek
+First cascade on Roaring Run Creek

 After this slanted cascade, there is a colossal, layered rock outcropping next to the creek on your right.
 A wooden platform and railing bring you around the curve.
 There is a bench here to rest and take it all in.

-Rock wall and platform on streamside trail
+Rock wall and boardwalk on streamside trail

-Large rockface on streamside trail
+Large rockface on the streamside trail

 Following the third bridge, turn left for the second large cascade and path to Roaring Run Falls.
 The ground-level path stops at the second large cascade (to your left) and a staircase (to your right).

-Second large cascade on Roaring Run Creek
+Second cascade on Roaring Run Creek

 Roaring Run Falls